-- Focus on skill attainment, not grades or units. - Serve as a bridge to other educational/career pathways. - Provide preparation, practice, and certification in many career fields. - Offer preparation for entry into degree and certificate credit programs within the California Community College system.
+- Focus on skill attainment, not grades or units. - Serve as a bridge to other educational/career pathways. - Provide preparation and practice for third party industry certification exams in many career fields. - Offer preparation for entry into degree and certificate credit programs within the California Community College system.